-One thing that we noticed throughout our testing, as we had all thermostats powered up and side by side, was that there was a discrepancy between the ambient temperatures across the thermostats, for the majority of the time.
+One thing that we noticed throughout our testing, as we had all the wifi thermostats powered up and side by side, was that there was a discrepancy between the ambient temperatures across the thermostats, for the majority of the time.
 While these differences may be tiny, and a difference of a degree or two may seem like some trivial griping, accuracy is a very important aspect of this product.
 The most, energy conscious among us will have the temperature set based on the following guidelines , to maximize energy savings.
 An inaccurate thermostat can be a severe detriment to saving you money, and leave you guessing if your home and away temperatures are set anywhere close to where they should be.
 While not being the most important rating metric we looked at, this category still earned 10% of the total score.
 You can see the scores in the chart below.

 We checked each thermostat against a lab grade thermometer, multiple times after allowing the temperature to settle, and compared the differences, conducting our measurements in Fahrenheit

 Three of the models that we tested, the Nest Learning Thermostat, Nest Thermostat E, and the Honeywell 7-Day did exceptionally well, all earning a fantastic score of 9 out of 10 in our tests.
 The Nest models were typically within .5 degrees of our thermometer, with the Nest rounding to the nearest whole degree.
 The Honeywell 7-day matched the performance of the Nest's throughout our accuracy testing, maintaining the same margin of error.
 The GLAS was right behind, usually only showing a slightly larger discrepancy than the NEST models.
-Both the Ecobee3 Lite and the Ecobee4, as well as the Sensi models, were about average, usually within a degree.
+Both the Ecobee3 and the Ecobee4, as well as the Sensi models, were about average, usually within a degree.
 These models did have the option to add a temperature offset to correct this.